Catholic Charities has new executive director

 “We will strive for transformational assistance leading to self-sufficiency rather than just momentary relief.
 Guided by my Catholic faith, the themes that Catholic social teaching and the vision and mission of Catholic Charities in Corpus Christi and Mother Teresa Shelter I look forward to serving those in need,” Phipps said.

 “My wife, Sylvia and I wish to take this opportunity to thank the dioceses and Catholic Charities staff, and especially Angie Garcia, the fast-acting director for their friendship and warm reception,” Phipps said.
-“Most of all, I'd like to thank our generous donors and countless hardworking volunteers for assisting us in our mission to provide service to the people in need across the Corpus Christi dioceses and the coast of any community, and to address the social ills that undermine the dignity of a person.”
+“Most of all, I'd like to thank our generous donors and countless hardworking volunteers for assisting us in our mission to provide service to the people in need across the Corpus Christi diocese and address the social ills that undermine the dignity of a person.”